mohamesg/pdfdyctpt/replit.md

-# Fighter Doctors PDF - Secure PDF Editor
+# Fighter Doctors PDF Pro - Professional Study PDF Editor

 ## Overview

-This is a Flutter-based Android application that provides secure PDF editing, encryption, and sharing capabilities.
-The app uses advanced Android-specific security features including Android Keystore for RSA/AES encryption.
+This is a Flutter-based Android application that provides **professional PDF editing for students** with secure encryption and sharing capabilities.
+The app combines advanced study tools (smart highlighting, flashcards, notes export) with military-grade security using Android Keystore for RSA/AES encryption.

 **Important:** This project is designed for Android mobile devices and cannot run as a traditional web application in Replit due to its dependency on native Android features (Android Keystore, platform channels, etc.).